wm215259644/gcForest/README.md

 # Deep Forest in Python
-Developed by Meng Wang, be based on much work of Pierre-Yves Lablanche.
+Developed by Meng Wang, be based on much work of Pierre-Yves.

 Author is researching on Finacial Machine Learning.